srl-labs/sros-anysec-macsec-lab/README.md

 ## Clone the git lab to your server

-To deploy these labs, you must clone these labs to your server with "git clone".
+To deploy this lab, you must clone it to your server with "git clone".

 ```bash
 # change to your working directory